Genivia/Husky/README.md

 lists written with `[` and `]` brackets, and arbitrary data structures.

-At the Husky prompt you can enter expressions which are evaluated and the answer is returned together with its type.
+At the Husky prompt you can enter expressions which are evaluated and the answer is returned together with its inferred type.
 Global type declarations and function definitions entered at the command prompt are stored with the program.
+Input may span one or more lines and should end with a period (`.`).

     > 1+2.
     3 :: num